 More people ride the bus in this neighborhood each day to get to work than 99.8% of U.S. neighborhoods.

-One of the unique characteristics of the Plymouth Exchange East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.7% of the neighborhoods in America.
+The Plymouth Exchange East neighborhood stands out for having an average per capita income lower than 99.7% of the neighborhoods in the United States.
 The Plymouth Exchange East neighborhood also has a greater percentage of children living in poverty (74.7%) than found in 99.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 94.3% of the real estate in the Plymouth Exchange East neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.